Aigon uses a unified aigon config command with two scopes:

 aigon profile set ios # Override auto-detection

-aigon update # Regenerate templates after changing profileProfile behaviour
+aigon apply # Regenerate templates after changing profileProfile behaviour

 web/api: Dev server enabled, agent-specific ports assigned,.env.localcreated in worktreesios/android/library/generic: No dev server, no PORT, project-appropriate test instructions